 Many of the modesty messages were connected to religious themes that emphasized saving sex for marriage and sexual purity (e.g., “the body is a temple,” or “the body is sacred”).
 These religious themes are characteristic of a patriarchal interpretation of sexual purity.
-Purity culture, a religious and cultural movement born out of Christian evangelicalism which emphasizes the value of virginity (especially for women), remaining sexually pure, and limiting holistic sexual education (e.g., Owens, 2020).
+Purity culture is a religious and cultural movement born out of Christian evangelicalism that emphasizes the value of virginity (especially for women), remaining sexually pure, and limiting holistic sexual education (e.g., Owens, 2020).
 Whereas the purity movement was popularized and commercialized via evangelical culture, patriarchal interpretations of sexual ethics are evident in other religions as well, including Hinduism, Islam, and Buddhism.
 Encouraging one to treat the body as a temple can promote care and respect for the body, in line with positive body image (Tylka & Wood-Barcalow, 2015).
 However, when abstinence messages reinforce the idea that the body can become corrupted or dirty, and that purity is under the control of women, women’s sexual and relational well-being suffers (Gregoire et al., 2021).
 Previous work has highlighted how purity messaging can uniquely impact young women of color, given that this a construct of white supremacy (see Natarajan et al., 2022; Owens, 2020).
 Therefore, purity messages also reinforce the racialized reality that Black women must contend with the Jezebel stereotype of being seen as inherently sexually promiscuous, further emphasizing the “body as object” discourse (French et al., 2013; Piran, 2017).
 Importantly, these are messages that might further constrain girls’ ability to connect to their sexual desire (e.g., “desired by desireless” discourse), engage in healthy and consensual sexual activity, and to experience sexual pleasure (Piran, 2017).

 Despite peers’ comments being more permissive of clothes and styling, they still emphasized that dressing is an action oriented toward others and is intended to modify sexual attention.
 Indeed, many of the appearance compliments offered by peers were in reference to being sexually appealing to boys.
 Indeed, previous research has found that endorsing an “objectified dating script”, or the belief that one must look “hot” to attract a male romantic partner, was associated with higher self-objectification than those who did not endorse the script (Rousseau & Eggermont, 2018).
 Ascribing social value and personal worth to romantic or sexual relationships is a feminine expectation that intensifies in later adolescence and further reinforces beauty standards, in line with the “body as deficient” or “body as project” discourses (Piran, 2017).